dferes/UTubeAPI/README.md

       ]
     }

-### Get a list of all comments matching the optional filter term: subscriberUsername
+### Get a list of all subscriptions matching the optional filter term: subscriberUsername

 ##### When subscriberUsername is provided, returns all subscribedToUsernames that are associated with subscriberUsername.